CrazyRedMachine/NostalgiaIO/README.md

 ## WIP Features

-- [Misc.]
-Write a forwarder binary to keypresses so that real cab can play Op3 PC version as well without having to use an arduino.
+- [Misc.] ~~Write a forwarder binary to keypresses so that real cab can play Op3 PC version as well without having to use an arduino.~~
+(Op3 PC version cannot run on Win7 Embedded, so there's no real incentive to do this for now.)